A modification of two graph-decomposition theorems based on a vertex-removing synchronised graph product: Graph products

-However, for these results it is relevant to introduce counterparts of graph isomorphism and graph contraction that apply to our types of graphs.
+The resulting graph is called the {\em vertex-removing synchronised product\/} (VRSP for short) of $G_i$ and $G_j$, and denoted as $G_i \boxbackslash G_j$.
+For $k\ge 3$, the {VRSP} $G_1 \boxbackslash G_2 \boxbackslash \cdots \boxbackslash G_k$ is defined recursively as $((G_1 \boxbackslash G_2) \boxbackslash \cdots ) \boxbackslash G_k$.
+The VRSP is commutative, but not associative in general, in contrast to the Cartesian product.
+These properties are not relevant for the decomposition results that follow.
+However, for these results, it is relevant to introduce counterparts of graph isomorphism and graph contraction that apply to our types of graphs.
 We define these counterparts in the next section.